George Darby

-Vice-Admiral George Darby (c.
-1720 - 1790) was a Royal Navy officer.
-He commanded HMS Norwich at the capture of Martinique in 1762 during the Seven Years' War.
-He went on to command the Western Squadron during the American Revolutionary War and later in that war served as First Naval Lord when he commanded the force that relieved Gibraltar from its siege by the Spanish in April 1781.
+Vice-Admiral of the Red George Darby (c.
+1720 – 26 March 1790) was a Royal Navy officer.
+He commanded HMS Norwich at the invasion of Martinique in 1762 during the Seven Years' War.
+He went on to command the Western Squadron during the American War of Independence and later in that war served as First Naval Lord when he commanded the force that relieved Gibraltar in April 1781 during the Great Siege of Gibraltar.

-Naval career

-Early career
+Early life and naval career

-Darby was the second son of Jonathan Darby (III) (d.1742/3) and Anna Marie Frend both of Leap Castle, in King's County, Ireland.
-He joined the Royal Navy as a volunteer in September 1742.
-Promoted to post-captain on 12 September 1747, he received his first command, the sixth-rate HMS Aldborough.
-He went on to become commanding officer of the sixth-rate HMS Seahorse in 1756 and of the fourth-rate HMS Norwich in 1757 in which he served under Admiral Rodney at the capture of Martinique in 1762 during the Seven Years' War.
-After that he became commanding officer of the third-rate HMS Devonshire in 1760.
+George Darby was born c.
+1720 in King's County, Ireland, the second son of Jonathan Darby of Leap Castle and his wife Anna.
+He joined the Royal Navy as a volunteer-per-order in September 1742.
+Darby was promoted to lieutenant on 7 September 1742 and was promoted again to post-captain and made captain of HMS Aldborough on 12 September 1747.
+During the Seven Years' War he was made captain of HMS Seahorse in 1756, HMS Norwich in 1757 and HMS Devonshire in 1760.
+Darby served under Rear-Admiral of the Blue George Rodney during the invasion of Martinique in 1762.

 American War of Independence

-In the American Revolutionary War of 1775 to 1783, Admiral Keppel's resignation during the crisis following the Battle of Ushant in 1778 left a vacancy for command of the Western Squadron.
-On 23 January 1778 Darby became a rear-admiral and on 19 March 1779 he was promoted to vice-admiral, thanks to his association with Lord Sandwich, First Lord of the Admiralty, during the court martial of Admiral Palliser.
-Thus he unexpectedly came to command the Channel Fleet in 1780 at a time of grave danger for the kingdom.
+On 23 January 1778 Darby was promoted to Rear-Admiral of the White during the American War of Independence.
+Admiral of the Blue Augustus Keppel's resignation during the controversy following the Battle of Ushant fought on 27 July 1778 left a vacancy for command of the Channel Fleet.
+On 19 March 1779 Darby was promoted to Vice-Admiral of the Blue during the court martial of Vice-Admiral of the Blue Hugh Palliser thanks to Darby's association with First Lord of the Admiralty Lord Sandwich.
+Thus he unexpectedly came to command the Channel Fleet in 1780.

-Darby was appointed to the Board of Admiralty as First Naval Lord in the North ministry in September 1780.
-In April 1781 he relieved Gibraltar from its siege by the Spanish, for the second time during that war.
-This event is recorded in a full-length portrait by George Romney, painted 1783-6, which hangs in the National Maritime Museum.
-On the change of ministry in April 1782 he resigned his command and did not again serve at sea; he also resigned his seat on the Admiralty Board.
-He was Member of Parliament for Plymouth, from 1780 to 1784.
-He lived at Newtown House at Newtown in Hampshire and died in 1790.
+Darby was appointed to the Board of Admiralty and made First Naval Lord in the North ministry in September 1780; on 26 September in the same year he was promoted to Vice-Admiral of the White.
+In April 1781 he relieved Gibraltar during the Great Siege of Gibraltar; the relief attempt was the second made after Rodney carried out an identical mission in 1780.
+This event was recorded in a full-length portrait of Darby made by George Romney betewen 1783 and 1786.
+Following the change of ministry in April 1782 Darby resigned his command and did not again serve at sea; he also resigned his seat on the Board of Admiralty.
+Darby served as a member of parliament for Plymouth from 1780 to 1784.
+He retired to Newtown House at Newtown in Hampshire and was promoted again to Vice-Admiral of the Red on 24 September 1787 before dying on 26 March 1790.